Murphy-Hoffman Company: History

-MHC was founded on January 1, 1975, in Springfield Mo., as Ozark Kenworth, Inc. by Reed Murphy Senior, and Ken Hoffman.
-For over 45 years, the company grew from a temporary facility with only three employees to operating across 19 states with 120 locations, including dealerships, full-service transport refrigeration locations, full-service leasing and rental operations, TRP part retail stores and a finance company.
+MHC was founded in 1975 in Springfield Mo., as Ozark Kenworth, Inc. by Reed Murphy Senior and Ken Hoffman.
+Starting with a temporary facility with only three employees, MHC today operates more than 130 locations across 19 states, including heavy and medium duty truck dealerships, full-service leasing and rental locations, transport refrigeration locations, TRP Parts retail stores, dump body manufacturing and a finance company.

 Business

-MHC’s divisions support the heavy and medium duty truck industry with dealerships, truck leasing and rental dealerships, transport refrigeration dealerships and MHC Financial Services.
+MHC's divisions support the heavy and medium duty truck industry with dealerships, truck leasing and rental dealerships, transport refrigeration dealerships and MHC Financial Services.

 Truck Dealerships

-MHC operates over 70 truck dealerships, which offer new and used truck sales, all-makes parts inventory, technicians and service bays.
-Technicians are trained for PACCAR, Cummins and Caterpillar engines, and Eaton and Dana components, to service all makes of trucks, including Kenworth, Volvo, Freightliner, Peterbilt, Mack, International, Western Star, Hino, Isuzu, Ford and GMC.
-Parts and service are available seven days a week, 24 hours a day at most MHC locations.
-The company offers on-site delivery for all makes including Kenworth, Volvo, Freightliner, Peterbilt, Mack, International and Western Star.
+MHC operates over 80 truck dealerships throughout its network, offering new Kenworth, Volvo, Ford, Hino and Isuzu truck sales, all-makes and models used truck sales, all-makes parts.

 Truck Leasing and Rental

 MHC Truck Leasing manages more than 4,700 trucks for a wide range of businesses.
-Leasing plans range from full-service truck leases to contract maintenance programs.
-In addition, short-term and long-term rental trucks are available.
-There are over 25 MHC Truck Leasing locations which are also part of PacLease’s network of more than 480 leasing locations.

 Transport Refrigeration

-MHC runs four Carrier-Transicold dealerships that carry an array of replacement parts for both Carrier and Thermo King refrigeration units, as well as provide emergency mobile service seven days a week, 24 hours a day.
-Technicians design and install multi-temp systems that are monitored by data logging systems to reduce customer operating costs and increase efficiencies.
+MHC runs four Carrier-Transicold dealerships that carry an array of replacement parts for both Carrier and Thermo King refrigeration units.

-Financial Services

-MHC Financial Services, Inc., is MHC’s wholly owned finance company.

 Reception

-MHC has earned Kenworth’s North American Dealer of the Year Award over 14 times in the last 30 years.
-The company has also received the Kansas City Business Journal’s Champions of Business Award two times in the last five years.
+MHC has earned Kenworth's North American Dealer of the Year Award over 14 times in the last 30 years.
+The company has also received the Kansas City Business Journal's Champions of Business Award two times in the last five years.